Easy Creamy Mashed Potatoes

 Step 2: Boil potatoes until fork tender

 Once boiling, reduce to a simmer and cover the pot.
-Then, simmer the potatoes for 10 minutes and then remove from the heat.
-The potatoes are cooked through when they are easily pierced through with a fork.
+Then, simmer the potatoes for 10 minutes and then remove from the heat (Image 4).

 Step 3: Add butter, milk, and sour cream to pot